-The Shuster Lab provides every student and scholar access to a wide range of tools for digital scholarship, including software for visualizing data, manipulating digital data and images, and analyzing digital geographic data; and specialized hardware, including scanning equipment, and hardware for projecting or digitally displaying digital and analog data.
+The Shuster Lab provides every student and scholar access to a wide range of tools for digital scholarship, including web-based software for visualizing data, manipulating digital data and images, and analyzing digital geographic data; and specialized hardware, including scanning equipment, and hardware for projecting or digitally displaying digital and analog data.
 In its 700 square foot space, the Shuster Lab offers:

 - Specialized software for mapping, image editing, and more

 - Epson 12000XL Graphic Arts Scanner, for large-format scanning up to 12.2" x 17.2"